jeremyrayjewell/cyber_journal/writeups/overthewire/bandit16.md

 `ss -tnl` presents us with a list of 48 sockets, which we could search manually.
 We could also use *filter expressions* to only show ports within the range we're looking for: `'( sport >= :31000 and sport <= :32000 )'`

+An easier solution would be to use `nmap`: `nmap -Pn -p 31000-32000 localhost`, where `-Pn` means "no ping" in order to forgo the initial host-discovery phase and `-p` means port, followed by our range.

 Once we have found our target port, we can send our previous password to it the way we did before.
 In response this time we are sent an RSA private key.
 RSA refers to the algorithm type; this key is the same tool as we used with SSH previously. `ssh -i` expects a file, so we must save the RSA key to a temp file.

-First, let's create a temporary directory: `mkdir -p /tmp/foo2`.
+First, let's create a temporary directory: `mkdir -p /tmp/foo2` or `mktemp -d`.
 Next, recall Bandit15's `-ign_eof` flag that allows us to keep the client open.
 We can then use the **stdout redirection operator** `>` to write the output to a file.

 `echo kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx | openssl s_client -quiet -connect localhost:31790 -ign_eof 2>/dev/null > /tmp/foo2/rsa.key`